The SureStrike Laser Training Bullet from Laser Ammo Training Technologies

 • Practical - Low profile design allows a whole range of drills; no installation tool required

-SureStrike is supplied in a wallet size, zippered Cordura case.
-Inside the fitted foam interior of the case is the aluminum Laser Ammo "cartridge," LR726 battery, barrel pipe, barrel pipe extension for long barrels, red plastic safety nut, User Guide and six highly reflective (2.5" square) laser targets you can tack or tape to the walls in your home.
-The latter are a nice touch, but not necessary, as the laser dot is easily visible against most household surfaces.
+The SureStrike Premium Kit is supplied in a wallet size, zippered Cordura case.
+Inside the fitted foam interior of the case is the CNC machined SureStrike "cartridge," LR726 battery, barrel pipe, barrel pipe extension for long barrels, red plastic safety nut, User Guide and six highly reflective (2.5" square) laser targets you can tack or tape to the walls in your home.
+The latter are a nice touch, but not actually necessary, as the laser dot is easily visible against most household surfaces.
 Visible range is about 50 feet indoors or outdoors in the shade and about 1000 feet at night on a highly reflective surface.

-A laser bore sighting end cap adaptor ($34.99) is optional.
+A laser bore sighting end cap adaptor is optional.
 This replaces the "momentary on" laser cartridge end cap with a version that comes on with the first firing pin strike and is turned off by the next firing pin blow.
 It is a convenient way to bore sight your pistol, if your pistol was supplied with adjustable sights!
 Naturally, any type of bore sighting must be refined at the range before a pistol is truly sighted-in.
-Also available are shotgun shell adapters that accept the SureStrike.

 I found my point shooting results particularly interesting.
 SureStrike lets you experiment with various point shooting and "flash" front sight picture aiming methods, as well as conventional sighted fire.
 I had fun practicing my quick draw and shooting at the various knick-knacks on the shelves in my living room, as well as the supplied laser targets.
 The latter reflect brilliantly when hit by the laser.

 All experienced shooters practice by dry firing and learn to call their shots.
 The Laser Ammo SureStrike makes dry fire practice a lot more fun and rewarding.
 No guesswork with the SureStrike.
-My only complaint is that SureStrike is not available in the popular .380 ACP, or magnum revolver calibers.
-At a minimum, I would very much like to see SureStrike introduced for .38 Spec./.357 Magnum, .41 Magnum and .44 Spec./.44 Magnum.
+My only complaint is that, at this writing, SureStrike is not available in the popular .380 ACP caliber.

 Laser Ammo's SureStrike is the best and most entertaining dry firing training aid I have ever used.
-I'm keeping my test sample and I suggest that, should you call Laser Ammo (516-858-1262) and order one for yourself, you will not regret it!
+I'm keeping my test sample and I suggest that you call Laser Ammo (516-858-1262) or visit their website and order one for yourself.
+You will not regret it!